SelinaXQ/Mini-project/README.md

 # Mini project for CS655
+## Performance Comparison of various TCP versions
 ### Experiment 1:
 Run download.sh to install iperf and iperf3
 ```console
 $sudo sh download.sh
 ```
 ### Experiment 5:
-Using instruction in Experiment 1 to select TCP flavor and change delay, loss and corruption.
+Using instruction in Experiment 1 to select TCP flavor and change delay, loss, and corruption.

 Run iperf3 on server side
 ```console